yw229/VcfParser/README.rst

     >>> print record.INFO['AF']
     [0.5]

-There are a number of convienience functions for each ``Record`` allowing you to examine properties of interest::
+There are a number of convienience methods and properties for each ``Record`` allowing you to examine properties of interest::

     >>> print record.num_called, record.call_rate, record.num_unknown